-There perhaps, has been no one better and greater than Andre.
+There perhaps, has been no one better than Andre.
 Billed from the French Alps in Grenoble, France.
 This extremely large individual possessed a lot of talent, and one of those talents was wrestling.
 He was born Andre Rene Roussimoff, in Coulommiers, France.

 Andre was a good student in school, was involved in his father’s farm in Molien, France.
 He had an apprenticeship in woodworking.
 At the age of 18, Andre moved to Paris, France.
 Where he was taught pro wrestling, by the promoter, Obert Lageat.
 Andre soon would wrestle all around the World.